-The symptoms mentioned above are easily treated with courses of antibiotics.
+Antihistamines and occasionally antibiotics can be used to help dogs with extreme food allergies.
 But if your Lab has a food allergy, the symptoms will return when the treatment is stopped.
 Because they’re still being exposed to the allergen causing the symptoms.

-The easiest way to treat food allergies is to feed your Lab a diet that doesn’t contain the ingredient they’re allergic to.
-Your vet can perform allergy tests that will determine which allergens your dog reacts to.
+The best way to prevent repeated food allergies is to feed your Lab a diet that doesn’t contain the ingredient they’re allergic to.
+Elimination diets with limited ingredients work well for most dogs with food allergies.